krystinashveda/krystinashveda.github.io/_posts/2014-12-15-free-trade-union.md

 ---
 *This is a sample article I wrote for Reuters*

+###Putin’s ‘free trade’ union may be next casualty of war in ‘New Russia’

 LONDON Mon Dec 15, 2014 5:00 pm GMT

 (Reuters) – Russia-centred free trade union may be undermined by a growing conflict between the main partners Russia and Belarus as Moscow accused its neighbour of re-exporting banned Western products.